aashrith-raksh/Mini-React.js-projects/README.md

 ```
 ## Contributing
 If you'd like to contribute to this repository by adding new projects, improving existing ones, or fixing bugs, feel free to fork the repository and submit a pull request.
 Make sure to follow the [contribution guidelines]().

+## License
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code.

+## Acknowledgments
+Special thanks to the React community and the contributors of various React libraries that made these projects possible.
+Your support and open-source contributions are highly appreciated!

+Happy coding! 🚀